 HORIZON is designed for the health professional and significantly extends the capability of current word-based analysis and classification systems, and adds ‘meaning’ into the tasks of retrieval, questioning, analysis, extraction, and classification of key identifiers within clinical documents.

 HLA technology uses semantics and context (i.e. the meaning of a word, phrase, sentence or text) to identify within medical documents the specifically targeted medical condition and its meaning.
-This technology is based on significant needs analysis and workflow research over the past two years, with health professionals working in clinical settings.
+This Clinical Natural Language Processing technology is based on significant needs analysis and workflow research over the past two years, with health professionals working in clinical settings.
 HLA semantic engine has been created in response to this market intelligence over the past 12 months.

 As a result, it is a novel technology and is unlike any other clinical language processing product.
 One of the products in the HORIZON suite, TumourTExtract is currently being used in a major research project with the Victorian Cancer Registry in Melbourne, Australia.